amagioss/slv/website/docs/command-reference/vault/get.md

 # Get a Secret
 Retrieve one or all items in a vault.

+> **Before you begin:** You need to have a vault with secrets and an environment with access to that vault.
+If you haven't set this up yet, see [Create a New Vault](/docs/command-reference/vault/new) and [Create a New Environment](/docs/command-reference/environment/new), or follow the [Quick Start Guide](/docs/quick-start).
 #### General Usage:
 ```bash
 slv vault --vault <PATH_TO_VAULT> get [flags]